pennbauman/web-errors/README.md

 Python script to auto generate web server error pages.

 ## Use
-1. Setup template.shtml, this can be done with:
+Setup template.shtml, this can simply be done with:

 	cp sample-template.shtml template.shtml